 Listen to our podcast | The secrets of fermentation

-The living diet: what are its advantages and disadvantages?
+Living diet: what are its advantages and disadvantages?

-On the PNNS (National Nutrition and Health Program) website you can find nutrition recommendations.
+On the PNNS (National Nutrition and Health Program) website, you can find nutrition recommendations.

 Raw fruits and vegetables generally contain more vitamins, minerals and trace elements than their cooked counterparts.